Kyrd0x/furdz/README.md

 # FUD Malware

-Fully Undetectable Malware (remote thread injection) written in C, embedding a [Metasploit](https://github.com/rapid7/metasploit-framework) Payload.
+Fully Undetectable Malware (DLL Injection) written in C.

 **Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs.\
-Also scoring minimal on VirusTotal (dict encryption with metasploit reverse tcp).
+Also scoring minimal on VirusTotal (dict encryption with reverse shell tcp).

 VirusTotal 0 on 27/03/2025

 ## TODO
- - Make a better Python
+ - a lot
- - Implement Sliver payloads

 ## Options